syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/dealingwithheaderandfooter.md

 ## Enable or Disable Header

-SfPicker allows enabling or disabling the hreader section by setting `SfPicker.ShowHeader` property to Ture or False.
+SfPicker allows enabling or disabling the header section by setting `SfPicker.ShowHeader` property to True or False.
 Default property of `SfPicker.ShowHeader` property is True.

 {% tabs %}